apache/nuttx-apps/nshlib/README.txt

       each command separated by a semicolon.
 You can disable this feature to save a little memory on FLASH challenged platforms.
       Default: n

+  * CONFIG_NSH_CMDPARMS
+     If selected, then the output from commands, from file applications, and from NSH built-in commands can be used as arguments to other commands.
+The entity to be executed is identified by enclosing the command line in back quotes.
+For example,

+       set FOO `myprogram $BAR`

+     Will execute the program named myprogram passing it the value of the environment variable BAR.
+The value of the environment variable FOO is then set output of myprogram on stdout.
+Because this feature commits significant resources, it is disabled by default.

+  * CONFIG_NSH_TMPDIR
+     If CONFIG_NSH_CMDPARMS is selected, then function output will be retained in a temporary file.
+In that case, this string must be provided to specify the full path to a directory where temporary files can be created.
+This would be a good application of RAM disk: To provide temporary storage for function output.

+  * CONFIG_NSH_MAXARGUMENTS
+     The maximum number of NSH command arguments.
+Default: 6

+  * CONFIG_NSH_ARGCAT
+     Support concatenation of strings with environment variables or command output.
+For example:

+       set FOO XYZ
+       set BAR 123
+       set FOOBAR ABC_${FOO}_${BAR}

+     would set the environment variable FOO to XYZ, BAR to 123 and FOOBAR to ABC_XYZ_123.
+If NSH_ARGCAT is not selected, then a slightly small FLASH footprint results but then also only simple environment variables like $FOO can be used on the command line.

   * CONFIG_NSH_NESTDEPTH
       The maximum number of nested if-then[-else]-fi sequences that